LamaAni/filebase_api/README.md

 On the server, if we have,

 1. /www/index.html - Html EJS template to be compiled and run on client.
-2. /www/index.code.js - The API code for index.html, exposed to the client.
+2. /www/index.code.js - The API and template code for index.html.

 Run command (using the cli):
 ```shell